 This is an intimate residency situated in a quiet countryside.
 There are usually around ten residents, and we often host guest residents staying anywhere from three days to three months.
 Our larger Sangha includes about one hundred members from nearby cities, out of states and European countries.
 While our practice emphasizes Zazen meditation, our community provides ample opportunity to connect with others who support our spiritual endeavor.

-Room and board, meals and participation in all our programs, study groups, workshops and sesshins are available.
+Room and board, meals and participation in all our programs, study groups, workshops and sesshins are included.
 The monthly fee will be determined based on the available accommodations.
 Scholarships may be available for students with particular skills and work experience.
 The center closes the last two weeks in December; and after one year, residents receive an additional week of vacation.

 Sangha life is just like a pearl: there's much rubbing, and the more agitation there is, the more pearl-like our lives become.